stackotter/stackotter-website/src/blog/norzh-ctf-2021-leet-computer-writeup.md

 ---
 # NorzhCTF 2021 - Leet Computer

+NorzhCTF was a fun two day CTF which I competed in with the Digital Overdose team.
+This writeup is about how I solved the `Leet Computer` challenge.

 ## The Challenge

 > One of the attacker is still in the airport hall, and it seems that he is still connected to the airport wifi !
 Get a root shell on its machine to continue your investigation.
 This challenge will give you access to another network.
 >
 > \- by Masterfox

-## Context

-NorzhCTF was a hackquest style CTF so we had to complete another challenge first to unlock this.
-The previous challenge was to get a shell on the 'attacker's machine and this one was a privilege escalation challenge.
+This challenge was the second part of a challenge, and from the first challenge we already had a shell on the 'attacker's machine.

 ## Tl;dr